-Basic financial planning software simply provides an easy portal for managing your finances, but some of the more advanced ones can help with reducing debt, managing budgets, or even provide finance advice as an additional service.
+Basic financial planning software simply provides an easy portal for managing your finances, but some of the more advanced packages can help with reducing debt, managing budgets, or even provide finance advice as an additional service.

-We'll therefore look at the best personal finance software out there and show you the standout features of each one so that you can get a better idea of which would be best for you.
+We'll therefore look at the best personal finance software out there and show you the standout features of each one, so that you can get a better idea of which would be best for you.

-Best personal finance software at a glance
+Best personal finance software of 2022

-Best personal finance software
+Best personal finance software of 2022

 Quicken is a long-established tool for managing personal accounts, and while its reputation was built on a desktop version, it's now available to run as an app on your mobile devices.